gudra7211/PCB_PROJECT_3_CUSTOM_ATMEGA328P_BOARD/README.md

 Note: The board does not support any analog pins and the internal ADC of the ATMEGA328p is disabled.

-**Repository Structure** Branches:main: General overview.
-2Layer:Files and details specific to the 2-layer design.
+**Repository Structure** Branches:  main: General overview.
+2Layer: Files and details specific to the 2-layer design.
 4Layer: Files and details specific to the 4-layer design.
 Feel free to explore the files in each branch to see the different design styles.

 Note: You are currently viewing the main branch of this repository.